weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_03_Lab03_Ex1_Create_Hygiene_Filters.md

 12. Select **Save**.

 13. In your Edge browser, leave the **Office 365 Home** tab open as well as the **Microsoft 365 admin center** tab.
-Close any of the **Security & Compliance center** tabs, and then proceed to the next lab.
+Close all other tabs and proceed to the next lab.

 # End of Lab 3